jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 3. __Programming Language and Compiler Tools__

-  In the modern GUI computing world we are used to just clicking on .exe or .dmg files and off our installation of Chrome or Firefox goes.
-In the Unix world all software is built using the C language.
+  In the modern computing world we are used to just installing programs via pre-compiled binaries or just clicking on .exe or .dmg files for installing programs.
+But before an precompiled executalbe is created that code needs to be coded and compiled.
+In the Unix and Linux the kernel is build using the C language world all software is built using the C language.
 You need a compiler to build the kernel, operating system, system applications, user tools, and any additional tools you create.
 Without a C compiler you cannot build or make anything.
 Today most code is pre-compiled for you and you can use other languages besides C, but in the early days of Unix and Linux a C Compiler was necessary as you were building the kernel, operating system, and all tooling from scratch.

 __Linux is the same as Unix but...__